PeeBs68/pands-project/README.md

 Following this we move on to generating various plots to graphically describe the data through histograms and scatterplots.
 For the histograms we have four blocks of code - one for each of the attributes: Petal Length, Petal Width, Sepal Length and Sepal Width.
 The histogram code starts with creating a new list to store the data and populates it using a for loop that runs through the data set pulling out the data for each variable (e.g. Petal Length). the data is then sorted before generating the histogram using the ```sort()``` function.
 We then add a plot title and x and y labels before generating the plot and save it to our directory using ```plt.savefig()```.
 Finally we write a comment to the text file with the plot name for reference.
-Plots for the remaining three attributes (Petal Width, Sepal Length and Sepal Width) are created in a simalar manner.
+Plots for the remaining three attributes (Petal Width, Sepal Length and Sepal Width) are created in a similar manner.
 But before creating each new plot we call ```plt.clf()``` to clear the previous plot and start fresh each time.

 Next we create two scatterplots to compare two sets of attributes - Petal Length/Petal Width and Sepal Length/Sepal Width.
 The blocks of code for these is quite similar to the histogram blocks of code but we use ```plt.scatter``` as opposed to ```plot.hist``` to generate the plots.

-The next plot we generate is a histogram comparing three sets of data - Petal Length - for each flower type.
-To generate the data for the histogram we experimented with using ```.loc``` to return the required data into three seperate lists (as opposed to the method used earlier to generate the individual histograms) with a list for each flower type.
+The next plot we generate is a histogram comparing thePetal Length - for each flower type.
+To generate the data for the histogram we experimented with using ```.loc``` to return the required data into three separate lists (as opposed to the method used earlier to generate the individual histograms) with a list for each flower type.
 Once we have the data, the actual plotting code is similar to the above but plot the three sets of data using ```plt.hist``` for each one.
 This results in a single plot with three sets of data.

 The final plot we generate is a Heatmap using the seaborn module imported earlier.
-Seeing as we added the ```Class``` to our dataframe we must remove it before we can create the heatmap using ```.drop("Class", axes=1)``` to avoid a float error. https://stackoverflow.com/questions/8420143/valueerror-could-not-convert-string-to-float-id We then generate the heatmap using ```sns.heatmap``` and pass the values ```method='pearson'``` to use Pearson's correllation techniques and also specify the colour map to use with ```cmap="YlGnBl"```.
+Seeing as we added the ```Class``` to our dataframe we must remove it before we can create the heatmap using ```.drop("Class", axes=1)``` to avoid a float error. https://stackoverflow.com/questions/8420143/valueerror-could-not-convert-string-to-float-id We then generate the heatmap using ```sns.heatmap``` and pass the values ```method='pearson'``` to use Pearson's correlation techniques and also specify the colour map to use with ```cmap="YlGnBl"```.
 As can be seen in the analysis.py file we need a lot less lines of code to generate this plot using seaborn than we do generating the histograms or scatterplots using matplotlib which show the power of seaborn.

 We create a new function ```text_write``` that is used whenever we want to write data to the text file.
 This function opens the file and writes the data.
 Using a function like this saves a number of lines of code and simplifies the script.
 In order to write the data back to the text file we need to convert it to a string type each time and this is completed using ```to_string()```.